-When it comes to wholesome, satisfying meals that cater to a balanced diet, Turkey and Chickpea Curry is a standout.
+When it comes to wholesome, satisfying meals that cater to a balanced diet, Its what I call my Turkey and Chickpea Curry Diet!.
 This dish is bursting with flavour and is also diabetic-friendly, making it a great choice for those looking to manage their blood sugar levels while enjoying a hearty meal.

 This simple curry is both aromatic and comforting which combines lean protein from turkey with fibre-rich chickpeas, creating a meal that is both filling and nutritious.
 The gentle warmth of curry spices brings depth to the dish without overpowering it, while fresh tomatoes add natural sweetness and a tangy contrast.
 A spoonful of Greek yoghurt swirled in at the end gives the curry a creamy, rich texture without the need for heavy cream or coconut milk.